What is meant by Content Strategy?

 Examples include brands you follow in social media.
 The more successful brands gain large numbers of followers that are more engaged (through likes, shares, and comments) because they publish content their customers enjoy.
 The content may be things that make you laugh, that entertain you, inform you or make you feel good about yourself.
 And, in among that enjoyable content may be occasional offers or new products to check out.

-Considerations in determining your content strategy
+Considerations in determining your strategy

 - Define your goals. – Are you looking to increase brand awareness, generate leads, convert users, change perceptions or improve search ranking results?
 Once you have clearly defined your goals, you need to determine if a content strategy is the right solution and, if so, what is the right type of strategy to pursue.

 - Who is your target audience? – Who are the people you want to elicit a response from?
 What do you know about them?
 What kind of content or information is important to them?
-This is important to define the type of content your audience will find useful as well as where to publish it so they can find it
+This is important to define the type of information your audience will find useful as well as where to publish it so they can find it

 - What problem can you solve for your audience(s)? – Ideally, your product or service solves a problem your audience has.
 Similarly, your content should offer insights or knowledge your audience can use that relates to the category in which you work.